AdaGold/greenbox/README.md

 *  Ask questions when you need clarification

 ## Setup
 We will use the same project structure we used for the previous project.
-Classes should be in files in the lib folder, and tests are in files in the specs folder.
-This project utilizes a `spec_helper` file.  **You will need to add `require_relative` statements in `spec_helper.rb` to enable the project to use your classes.
+Classes should be in files in the lib folder, and tests are in files in the `test` folder.
+This project utilizes a `test_helper.rb` file.  **You will need to add `require_relative` statements in `test_helper.rb` to enable the project to use your classes.
 You will run tests by executing the rake command, as configured in a Rakefile.

 1. Fork this repository in GitHub
 1. Clone the repository to your computer
 1. Create/copy a rakefile to run your tests
-1. Unskip the first test for the `Movie` class (`movie_spec.rb`) and run the test (RED)
+1. Unskip the first test for the `Movie` class (`movie_test.rb`) and run the test (RED)
 1. Create the class for the object tested in the step above (GREEN)
 1. Use git add, commit and push commands to push your initial code to GitHub